App Maker CLI

 project upgrade

-This command enables upgrading the project's current environment version to a new one.
+Upgrades the project's current environment version to a newer one.

 Example: